jhracho/Football-RESTful-API-and-Front-End/README.md

 OO API
 The API is used to manage the database of football scores.
+Test API script        - test_api.py
-Test script - test_football.py
+Test Web Server script - test_ws.py
 To run the tests:
 run server.py in one terminal on student05 (python3 server.py)
-run test_football.py in another terminal (python3 test_football.py)
+run test_api.py or test_ws.py in another terminal (python3 test_api.py/test_ws.py)

 Request Type		Request Endpoint			Request Body			Expected Response						Inner Handler Working GET					/scores/:fid				No body					Formatted string of game w/ fid			GET_KEY: Searches the dicts for the specific fid and returns data